jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Most people are about as happy as they make up their minds to be
+Very little is needed to make a happy life; it is all within yourself, in your way of thinking.
-- Abraham Lincoln
+- Marcus Aurelius

-Updated on: [5/22/2024]
+Updated on: [5/23/2024]
 <!-- #quoteEnd -->
 </pre>